Department of Labor Logo United States Department of Labor

 • (404) 893-4220

-The Consumer Price Index for All Urban Consumers (CPI-U) for the South rose 0.6 percent in August, the U.S. Bureau of Labor Statistics reported today.
-The energy index increased 3.8 percent over the month, while the index for all items less food and energy rose 0.3 percent.
-The food index was little changed from July to August, up 0.2 percent.
+The Consumer Price Index for All Urban Consumers (CPI-U) for the South rose 0.9 percent in February, the U.S. Bureau of Labor Statistics reported today.
+(See table A.) The shelter index continued to rise in February and was a leading contributor to the monthly all items increase.
 (Data in this report are not seasonally adjusted.
 Accordingly, month-to-month changes reflect the impact of seasonal influences.)

 Food